shakacode/react_on_rails/docs/vm-renderer/heroku.md

 ### Modifying Precompile Task

-To avoid the initial round trip to get a bundle on the renderer, you can do something like this to copy the file during precompile:
+To avoid the initial round trip to get a bundle on the renderer, you can do something like this to copy the file during precompile.

+Note, this is a sample.
+You'll have to configure for your paths used in your renderer setup.

 Create `lib/tasks/assets.rake`: